 Even an optimized static site will slow down with unnecessarily large images.
 We highly suggest installing an image optimization plugin on your WordPress site that will automatically get you smaller file sizes for your images.

-A great plugin for doing this is EWWW Image Optimizer.
-Once installed and activated it will work without the need for configuration.
+Once installed and activated most will work without the need for configuration.
 New images that you upload will be optimized.

 What About Using a CDN?
 No Need to Add One Since Strattic Comes with a Built-In CDN

 It is a great idea to serve images and other static content via Content Delivery Networks as they provide a network for serving your content more quickly around the world.